When should I deregister from the Personal Records Database?

 Deregistering from the municipality

-If you live abroad and need proof of deregistration, you can apply for an international extract from the BRP.
+If you live abroad and need proof of deregistration, you can apply for an international extract from the municipality.
 The extract states that you are a non-resident, and gives the date you left the Netherlands.

 - The Hague